-If you have forgotten your Username or Password for the ApplyWeb account used to access your online Rackham Graduate Student Application, follow the instructions above to return to the online application until you get to the ApplyWeb login page where it asks for your Username and Password.
+If you have forgotten your Username or Password for the ApplyWeb account used to access your online Rackham Graduate Program Application, follow the instructions above to return to the online application until you get to the ApplyWeb login page where it asks for your Username and Password.
 Then, use the button labeled "Forgot Your Username or Password?" just below the password box.

 Links to more information on the Rackham website on:

-The Academic Statement of Purpose should be a concise and clearly written essay that discusses your previous academic experience, your academic interests, what you would like to study in the MA program, and how this degree relates to your overall academic and career goals.
+The Academic Statement of Purpose should be a concise and clearly written essay that discusses your previous academic experience, your current academic interests, what you would like to study in the MA program, and how this degree relates to your overall academic and career goals.
 The Statement should address as specifically as possible any interest(s) in disciplinary fields, topics, regions, and/or time periods, and your experience studying the Japanese language.
 Please be aware that you are being evaluated on the quality of the writing as well as the content of the essay.

 There is no formal page limit for the Academic Statement of Purpose.
 Most applicants write 2-3 double spaced pages.